Mikejo5000/vsts-docs-pr/docs/work/customize/add-modify-wit.md

 ### Import and export WIT definition files (On-premises XML)

 >[!NOTE]
 >If you use the Hosted XML process model, you need to import and export the process template used by your team project.
-For details, see [Customize the work tracking web form](customize-wit-form.md).
+For details, see [Customize the work item tracking web form](customize-wit-form.md).

 1. If you don't have administration permissions for your team project, [get them](../../setup-admin/add-administrator-tfs.md).